urakozz/php-best2pay/README.md

 ### Laravel service registration
 Package supports auto discovery for Laravel > 5.5

-If you have Laravel <5.5, add service provider
+If you have Laravel <5.5, add service provider in `configs/app.php`
 ```php
 'providers' => [
     /*